8% more journeys by bike

 Cycling by citizens of the Region annually reduces carbon emissions by 114 million tonnes, corrresponding to the yearly emission of 15.000 people.
 Together with walking, cycling is the most environmentally friendly mode of transport.
 Cycling gives us better urban environments with cleaner air and less noise.
 IN fact, the societal gains sum up to 30 million Danish kroner per year because of less noise, and 27 million Danish kroner because of less air pollution.

 Preparing the cycle accounts

-The cycle accounts were prepared by means of statistical databases, questionnaire surveys and interviews.
+The cycle accounts were prepared by means of statistical databases ad desk research.
 The accounts were developed together with the consultant firm Konsulenthuset Incentive.